toml v0.6

 - No more stray

-when writing arrays of tables - No more
+,when writing arrays of tables - No more

-errors when writing top-level key-value pairs, requiring users to opt-in to a fix
+ValueAfterTableerrors when writing top-level key-value pairs, requiring users to opt-in to a fix

 Error information also improved, most notably the error messages are changing from the old